 Mineral sites, trail cams, soil tests on calendar

 Summer is almost here, bringing the longest days of the year under hot, sunny skies.
 Many outdoorsmen are on the water trying to catch big bass, king mackerel, or pan-sized bluegill.
-Even though deer season and the fall planting season is still several months away, June is a great time to participate in activities to encourage the quality and sustainability of wildlife on hunting parcels.
+Deer season and the fall planting season is still several months away.
+But June is a great time to participate in activities to encourage the quality and sustainability of wildlife on hunting parcels.
 Here are the top wildlife management activities for June every landowner with significant acreages should consider for growing big whitetails.

 The fawn brigade

 June is the peak of the fawning period.
-In the Carolinas, does begin dropping fawns in May and will continue as late as early July, but June is the peak.
+In the Carolinas, does begin dropping fawns in May and will continue as late as early July.
+But June is the peak.
 Does will drop their fawns in areas with abundant ground cover adjacent to food sources, water and close to protection.
 Early successional forests, high-grass pastures, overgrown food plots and agriculture fields offer excellent places to drop fawns.
-After they are dropped, they will not travel very far with their mothers, often staying in the same place for several days until they gain strength.
+After they are dropped, they will not travel very far with their mothers.
+They’ll often stay in the same place for several days until they gain strength.
 Regardless, they will rely on brushy/grassy cover to hide from predators.

-Even if grasses are out of control, it’s a good time to let these vegetated areas flourish until after July 4, when fawns are able to run fast and evade predators.
+Even if grasses are out of control, it’s a good time to let these vegetated areas flourish until after July 4.
+By then, fawns are able to run fast and evade predators.
 Land managers should avoid mowing these areas, even if they are in potential fall food-plot sites.
 Allowing these areas to grow up will keep escape cover intact for young fawns.

 Fawn protection is not the only reason to restrict mowing.
 By June, many food plots have grown up and grasses have taken hold.
 For many land managers, the urge to mow down these areas, especially plots of clover, are on the mind.
-While mowing can help damper weed growth in clover and some other perennial plots, these plots may already be under stress from the intense heat and lack of rainfall.
+Mowing can help damper weed growth in clover and some other perennial plots.
+But these plots may already be under stress from the intense heat and lack of rainfall.
 Even though weeds may be a problem, a short cut on these perennial plants may damage them just enough to kill them.

 Landowners should restrict mowing this month in perennial plots and places that fawns may be using for cover.